StephenB117/pp1-clockwork/README.md

 ## Credits:
 ### Content
+Code content:
-Code for the navigation menu was taken and edited from the Love Running project.
+- Navigation menu code was taken and edited from the Love Running project.

+Form submission:
+- Submitting the form takes the users to Code Institutes form data dump to show the data was recieved and the form is working

+Social Media Links:
+- Link for Facebook taken from [Facebook](https://www.facebook.com/)
+- Link for X taken from [X](https://x.com/)
+- Link for LinkedIn taken from [LinkedIn](https://www.linkedin.com/)

 ### Media
+Images:
+- Stock images taken from [Pexels](https://www.pexels.com/)
-Images taken from [Pexels](https://www.pexels.com/) and [Adobe](https://stock.adobe.com/ie/)
+- Stock images taken from [Adobe](https://stock.adobe.com/ie/)

+Icons:
+- The three social media icons as well as the copyright icon used in the footer were taken from [FontAwesome](https://fontawesome.com/)

+Fonts:
+- The fonts selected for this site were taken from [Google Fonts](https://fonts.google.com/)

+Wireframes:
+- Wireframes were created in [Balsamiq](https://balsamiq.com/)